kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 -   TOC - Table of contents

 -   TP - Title page

+-X &lt;XSL&gt;
+Transform the front matter contents after generating them using the specified XSLT.
+This can be used, for example, to generate content for a descriptive schema data module instead, to support older issues of the specification, or for types of generated front matter not covered by the frontmatter schema.

+-x
+Do XInclude processing.

 &lt;DM&gt;...
 Front matter data modules to generate content for.